CQDX/visi-genie-4d-systems-async/README.md

 * Headed or headless Windows IoT Core applications can be accompanied by one or more serial port connected display.

 * Supports host application development on the Raspberry Pi 2 and 3, Arrow DragonBoard 410c or MinnowBoard MAX app.
-  Hereafter, the Raspberry Pi 2 and 3, Arrow DragonBoard 410c or MinnowBoard MAX is simply referred to as the "Host".

-* Can discover of one or more connected serial devices.
+* Discovers one or more connected displays.
 The singleton class named *Host* creates instances of serially connected device.
-  For example, the Raspberry Pi 2 has four USB ports and this means potentially four different 4D Systems display modules could be connected to a single Pi host.
+  For example, the Raspberry Pi 2 has four USB ports and this means potentially four different display modules could be found.

 * Supports listening for ViSi Genie Report Events and Report Objects.
 For example, the user presses a menu button object on the touch display.